 Fermentation is a natural process of food preparation used by humans for hundreds of years.
 By creating an environment that supports the beneficial bacteria naturally found in foods, we can encourage these microbes to break down the starches and sugars in the food.
-This feeds the good bacteria (which then multiply), partially digests the food, changes the pH of the food, starves out the bad bacteria, and prevents the food from spoiling.
+This feeds the good bacteria (which then multiply), partially digests the food, changes the pH of the food, starves out the potentially bad bacteria, and prevents the food from spoiling.
 Magic!
 Fermented pickles are produced by these beneficial bacteria acting on the flesh of cucumbers.
-However, there is another method of preparing pickles that doesn't result in bacterial growth – pickling.
+However, there is another method of preparing pickles that don't result in bacterial growth – pickling.

 Pickled vs. fermented: which has the most benefits?